Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Computational Complexity

 \section{Computational Complexity}

 As seen in the previous section, there are several settings where the empirical EOT cost benefits from the LCA principle.
 However, in practice the plug-in estimator $\EOT(\hmu_n, \hnu_n)$ is in turn only \emph{approximated} using the Sinkhorn algorithm.
 For this reason, we now investigate if we can construct a computable estimator that reflects the LCA principle.
-For the considerations to follows, we rely on the analysis of the Sinkhorn algorithm by \textcite{Marino2020} as well as \textcite{dvurechensky2018computational}.
+For the considerations to follow, we rely on the analysis of the Sinkhorn algorithm by \citet{Marino2020} as well as \citet{dvurechensky2018computational}.

 First, we briefly recall the Sinkhorn algorithm.
 Let $\mu \in \sP(\XX)$, $\nu \in \sP(\YY)$ be two probability measures.
-Given some bounded start potential $\psi_0 : \YY \to \R$, the Sinkhorn algorithm can be viewed as approximating dual optimizers by alternatingly applying the entropic $(\c, \eps)$-transform to it \parencite{Marino2020}.
+Given a bounded start potential $\psi_0 : \YY \to \R$, the Sinkhorn algorithm can be viewed as approximating dual optimizers by alternatingly applying the entropic $(\c, \eps)$-transform to it \citep{Marino2020}.
 More precisely, for $m \in \N$ we recursively define

-Then, for $m \to \infty$ the pair $(\phi_m, \psi_m)$ converges to a pair of dual optimizers of \eqref{eq:eot_gen_duality} for $\mu$ and~$\nu$, see \parencite{Marino2020}.
+Then, for $m \to \infty$ the pair $(\phi_m, \psi_m)$ converges to a pair of dual optimizers of \eqref{eq:eot_gen_duality} for $\mu$ and~$\nu$ \citep{Marino2020}.
 To employ these potentials for a EOT cost estimator we define the transport plan

 whose marginal measures we denote by $\mu^{(m)}$ and $\nu^{(m)}$.
 Then, by definition of the $(\c,\eps)$-transform it follows that $\mu^{(m)} = \mu$ for odd $m$ and $\nu^{(m)} = \nu$ for even~$m$, asserting that $ \mu^{(m)}$ and $\nu^{(m)}$ are always probability measures.
 In fact, this construction also yields that $(\phi_{m+1}, \psi_{m+1})$ are for any $m\in \NN$ optimal potentials for the measures $(\mu^{(m)},\nu^{(m)})$ (see \autoref{lemma:sinkhornPot}), which implies the representation